AI Syndicate

 avg

-Mean share of companies that died by final year.
+Mean share of companies that died.

 avg